-This page has many hyperlinks to websites that will provide additional advice and support for parents and pupils – please make an appointment to speak with Mrs Lynch if you are concerned about your child’s mental health, physical development or academic progress.
+This page has many hyperlinks to websites and additional resources that will provide advice and support for parents and pupils – please make an appointment to speak with Mrs Lynch if you are concerned about your child’s mental health, physical development or academic progress.
 Please note we have a separate section of the website dedicated to mental health.

 ACE - the Advisory Centre for Education - gives good information and advice about Admissions, Attendance, Bullying, Exclusions and Special Educational Needs.